-- 64. The Level 1 and Level 2 Associate Prosecutor qualification courses will be provided by the CPS. - 65.
-The Level 1 and Level 2 Associate Prosecutor qualification courses must: - ☐ meet the Course Delivery criteria set out at Appendices 3 and 6; - be capable of delivering the Course Outcomes set out at Appendices3 and 6; and - □ include arrangements for assessment of advocacy skills in accordance with the criteria set out in Appendices 4 and 7. - 66.
+- 48. The Level 1 and Level 2 Associate Prosecutor qualification courses will be provided by the CPS. - 49.
+The Level 1 and Level 2 Associate Prosecutor qualification courses must: - meet the Course Delivery criteria set out at Appendices 3 and 6; - be capable of delivering the Course Outcomes set out at Appendices 3 and 6; and - ♦ include arrangements for assessment of advocacy skills in accordance with the criteria set out in Appendices 4 and 7. - 50.
 The CPS shall be responsible for producing materials for qualification courses to facilitate teaching and assessment.
 Assessment materials

-- produced by the CPS will be subject to moderation by the external advisors. - 67.
+- produced by the CPS will be subject to moderation by the external advisors. - 51.
 The CPS shall be responsible for carrying out formal assessment of candidates in accordance with the assessment criteria set out in Appendices 4 and 7 or alternatively it may delegate responsibility for assessment to an independent organisation provided the arrangements meet the assessment criteria at Appendices 4 and 7.
-Standards of assessment will be subject to moderation by external advisors who will be provided with recorded candidate performances across a representative range of attainment for this purpose. - 68.
-The CPS shall have in place procedures for considering appeals by candidates against assessments of competence. - 69.
+Standards of assessment will be subject to moderation by external advisors who will be provided with recorded candidate performances across a representative range of attainment for this purpose. - 52.
+The CPS shall have in place procedures for considering appeals by candidates against assessments of competence. - 53.
 The CPS will be inspected by CILEx Regulation.
-Inspection teams for this purpose will consist of an external advisor and or an Officer.
-The Inspection team will report on the management and content of courses generally.
-The inspection team will observe formal assessments of candidates. - 70.
-The external advisors and the Officer shall submit reports of their inspection visits to the Admissions and Licensing Committee.
-Inspection teams will make such recommendations in their reports as they deem appropriate.
-The CPS shall receive copies of inspection reports. - 71.
+The report on the inspection will cover the management and content of courses generally.
+The inspection may include observation of formal assessments of candidates. - 54.
+The reports of the inspection visits will be made to the Admissions and Licensing Committee.
+It will make such recommendations as deemed appropriate.
+The CPS shall receive copies of inspection reports. - 55.
 The CPS shall produce annual reports for consideration by the Admissions and Licensing Committee which provide an overview of the courses they have provided during the year.
-Reports shall include comment on: - the course generally; - · candidate performance in relation to the standards of the course; - results of assessments: - candidate feed-back; - any recommendations for change or improvement in the course structure or materials; and - any developments in the course following any previous report.
+Reports shall include comment on: - the course generally; - candidate performance in relation to the standards of the course; - results of assessments; - candidate feed-back; - any recommendations for change or improvement in the course structure or materials; and - any developments in the course following any previous report.